PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - Using the [Reading List](https://subjectguides.york.ac.uk/readinglists/home) lets the Library ensure appropriate stock levels and manage [copyright compliance](https://subjectguides.york.ac.uk/copyright/coursereading).
 Students can also directly access items without signing in or navigating external websites, giving a more seamless and accessible experience.
     - Structure the Reading List using weekly sections (or other sections matching module site structure) to aid navigation.
     - Label each item as Essential, Recommended or Background to help students plan workload.
     - To collate module materials in one location (see 3.1), direct links to Reading List sections or items can be included in weekly materials sections.
+(Specific instructions available soon)
+    - Provide journal papers through the Reading List.
+Access will be given through a Shibboleth-enabled link that doesn’t need an extra sign in or the Library will provide an appropriate file-based version.
+Don't upload a PDF of a journal yourself.
     - Don’t provide readings by uploading PDFs, scans of printed material or other documents because this may violate copyright and is likely to be inaccessible.
-The Library may be able to [digitise print content](https://subjectguides.york.ac.uk/readinglists/digitisation) for you.
+The Library may be able to [digitise print content](https://subjectguides.york.ac.uk/readinglists/digitisation) for you or find an appropriate version.
+    - For advice on setting up the Reading List(s) for your module or professional programme site or using third-party materials appropriately, contact the Reading List team or your Academic Liaison Librarian.

 ??? essential "3.3 Essential: Provide up-to-date documents in an accepted file format."

     - Include only the correct document version and remove old versions from the site.
 If documents are updated during the module, communicate this clearly to students.
-    - Microsoft Office or Google files are preferable as they allow students to adapt the document presentation to their own needs (eg, changing text colour or appearance).
-Both formats can be previewed within the VLE site without downloading the file.
+    - Don’t convert Microsoft Office or Google files to PDF; provide the original file format.
+Students can adapt the document to their needs (eg, change text colour or size) and convert to other formats (direct download or convert with the Ally tool in Blackboard).
-    - Avoid PDFs as they often have poor accessibility.
-Print materials should not be scanned and uploaded (see 3.2).
+    - Any PDF materials used must be good quality and have searchable/highlightable text (OCR).
+If scans of handwritten notes are uploaded, an alternative text-based version must also be provided.
+Do not scan and upload published materials (see 3.2).
     - Don’t use Mac-only file types such as Pages or Keynote.